ibm-cloud-docs/transit-gateway/faqs.md

 You can connect a classic connection to multiple local transit gateways and a single global transit gateway.

 ## I can only provision a transit gateway in a certain set of locations on the provisioning page.
-Does that mean the VPC I want to connect must be located in one of those locations?
+Does that mean that the VPC I want to connect must be located in one of those locations?
 {: #connections-locations}
 {: faq}
 {: support}